rxdevcepheid/poirot/README.md

 ### Poirot Web

-Check connection to MySQL server as `poirot` user.
+Check connection to MySQL server as `poirot` user, replacing DBHOST by the private IP of the DB server.
 Note the command will prompt for the required password, specified in the config file as `poirot/mysql/user_pass`:

-    $ mysql -u poirot -P 3306 -p
+    $ mysql -u poirot -P 3306 -h DBHOST -p
     > Enter password:
     > Welcome to the MySQL monitor...